Captain Robert Falcon Scott

 Scott later met Clements Markham once again.
 While home on leave in June, 1899; "Chancing one day to be walking down the Buckingham Palace Road, I espied Sir Clements Markham and accompanied him to his house.
 That afternoon I learned for the first time that there was such a thing as a prospective Antarctic Expedition; two days later I wrote applying to command it".

-Scott wrote, in The Voyage of the Discovery,
+The Voyage of the Discovery - Robert Scott

 After 18 years in the Navy Scott was beginning to feel rather restless and wanted to expand his horizons.
 He was chosen as leader of a joint Royal Society and Royal Geographical Society Antarctic expedition, receiving news of this appointment in 1900.
 This was to become the "Discovery Expedition" of 1901 - 1904